lemoineat/pg_fkpart/README.md

 - table_schema : schema of the partitioned table
 - table_name : name of the partitioned table
-- constraint_name: name of the unique constraint
+- constraint_name: name of the unique or exclusion constraint

 Authors